 To answer the question, is butter gluten-free?
 The short answer is, yes!
 Butter, like most dairy products, is naturally gluten-free.

-Which gluten-free flour is closest to wheat flour?
+Which flour is gluten-free?

 Can you use cornflour instead of flour?

 Cornflour.
 Great for thickening sauces, you can also use cornflour to make gluten-free brownies or super-light sponges.
 It can’t replace wheat flour gram-for-gram – you need much less – around one third to half the amount of flour stated in the recipe.
 It is ideal used in airy, whisked sponge recipes.